freenet/web/hugo-site/content/news/small-world-networks.md

 network, nodes are primarily connected to their immediate neighbors, creating an orderly but often slow communication structure.
 On the other hand, random networks have many short paths between nodes, but they tend to be disorganized and unreliable.
-Small world networks strike a balance between these extremes by featuring mostly local connections along with a few strategically placed long-range links, which significantly reduce the average path length.
+Small world networks strike a balance between these extremes by featuring mostly local connections along with some long-range links, which significantly reduce the average path length.

 To better understand this, let's look at an animation that visualizes a key property of these